SZNZ: Spring

 SZNZ: Spring is the seventh EP by American rock band Weezer, and the first of four EPs in their SZNZ (pronounced "seasons") project.
 It was released digitally on March 20, 2022, coinciding with the spring equinox.
 A physical version was released on CD later the same year, with a vinyl release in early 2023.
-The EP produced one single, titled "A Little Bit of Love".
+The album produced one single, titled "A Little Bit of Love".

 Background

 The SZNZ concept was first revealed by Rivers Cuomo in an interview in January 2021.
-Cuomo stated that he wanted the Spring album to feature a "Happy, chill, stress-free" theme, later expressing a desire for an "acoustic, breezy" song in a similar vein to "Island in the Sun."
+Cuomo stated that he wanted the Spring album to feature a "happy, chill, stress-free" theme, later expressing a desire for an "acoustic, breezy" song in a similar vein to "Island in the Sun".